pimoroni/microdot-phat/README.md

 We import the `write_string`, `scroll` and `show` functions, as well as the `time` library so that we can add a small delay to set the scrolling speed.

-Then, we call the `write_string` function, with the `0` parameter being the start position at which we'll write the string (the left-most pixel), and passing in our text with a few spaces padded onto the end.
+Then, we call the `write_string` function, with the `origin_x=0` and `origin_y=0` parameters being the start position at which we'll write the string (the top left-most pixel), and passing in our text with a few spaces padded onto the end.

 If we called `show` now, that text would be written to the matrices, but we also want to scroll the text.
 To do that, we can call the `scroll` and `show` functions in a `while True` loop.